wentam/bottom-bracket/notes/design.md

 These types can be nested as much as you'd like to produce a tree-like structure:
 `(foo bar (biz boz) (((thing))) () blah)` is a valid structure.

-Because AARRP arrays can contain binary data, you can't textually represent everything that the data type can contain by default.
-This is fixable by introducing your own hex literals with macros (macros can produce barrays with arbitrary bytes without limitation).

-You're welcome to include binary bytes in your text file directly, though without macros there's still no way to represent the bytes 40 and 41 as these are the ( and ) ascii characters.

 ## Memory structure

 barrays are represented with a size\_t positive length of the array,